How to buy Lifestyle Communities (LIC) shares

-Lifestyle Communities Limited is a real estate—diversified business based in Australia.
-Lifestyle Communities shares (LIC) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $10.29 – an increase of 2.18% over the previous week.
+Lifestyle Communities Limited is a real estate-diversified business based in Australia.
+Lifestyle Communities shares (LIC) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Lifestyle Communities has a trailing 12-month revenue of around $138.6 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Lifestyle Communities